TedHusted/awake/awake.md/awake.md

 Adrian lifts his fingers off the table.
 “Let’s do it.
 I’d love to hear what they have to say before the code goes public.”

 CFO Walter Rogers, nods agreement.
-“We can add it to the Founders Meeting agenda for tomorrow.”
+“We can a-add it to t-the Founders Meeting agenda for tomorrow.”

 ***